liwybloc/sonic-ws/README.md

 Performance & Scaling:
 - Can handle very large packets in microseconds
-- Can support megabytes of data with minimal latency
+- Can support megabytes of data and millions of values with minimal latency
 - Can broadcast to a filtered list of connections such as all, except sender, or any other subset
 - Built-in packet batching feature with no boilerplate and with per-client queues and bandwidth efficiency